Three pink tennis balls on a blue court

 The Code #14: “if one partner calls the ball out and the other partner sees the ball good, the ball is good.”

-What if I call the ball out, but then decide that it is in?
+In tennis, what if I call the ball out, but then decide that it is in?

-You lose the point and the point stops immediately.
+If you call the ball out and subsequently decide that it is in, you lose the point and the point stops immediately.

 Source: